Schneider Electric snaps up Brisbane power monitoring company Aurtra

 Aurtra co-founder Terry Woodcroft will take on the role of digital transformer services offer management, support and marketing lead at the French company.

-“The team is excited to join the Schneider Electric family and drive digital transformation by integrating world-leading process and energy technologies to realise full efficiency and sustainability opportunities,” he said.
+“The team is excited to join the Schneider Electric family and drive digital transformation by integrating world-leading process and energy technologies to realise full efficiency and sustainability opportunities,” she said.

 In a statement sent to CRN, Robredo said the company was “always looking for the latest innovations to provide our channel partners with the best solutions for them”.